Study in Italy

 Italy has around 97 universities, which are divided into several categories:

-Superior Graduate Schools (Scuola Superiore Universitaria): These are independent institutions that offer advanced training and research courses specialising in postgraduate studies.
+- Superior Graduate Schools (Scuola Superiore Universitaria): These are independent institutions that offer advanced training and research courses specializing in postgraduate studies.

-In addition, there you will find 137 other higher education institutions across Italy.
+In addition, there you will find over 137 other higher education institutions across Italy.

 Cost is one of the significant factor when planning to study abroad.
 In public funded universities tuition cost may hover around 1000 to 5000 euros.
 However, in private institutions this cost is 4 to 6 times higher.